rsokl/MyGrad/doc/source/index.rst

 predictions reliably agree with what we know to be true.
-It turns out that having access to the derivative of the neural network's output with respect to its parameters grants us the ability to quite reliably optimize its parameters - through a process known as gradient-based optimization we can update the values of these parameters to steer the neural network towards making more faithful predictions (note: a gradient it just a collection of derivatives of a multivariate function).
+It turns out that having access to the derivative of the neural network's output with respect to its parameters grants us the ability to quite reliably optimize its parameters - through a process known as gradient-based optimization we can update the values of these parameters to steer the neural network towards making more faithful predictions (note: a gradient is just a collection of derivatives of a multivariate function).

 More specifically, we can hook our neural network up to an "objective" function that measures how well its predictions